openeuler-mirror/infrastructure/docs/cla-guide/sign-as-corporation-en.md

 <img src="./img/9-en.png" width="600" height="350" alt="CLA manage" align="center"></p>
 </li>
 <li>
-<p>The administrator authorization is completed.
-You can dynamically adjust the administrator list based on enterprise requirements.</p>
+<p>The process of specifying a manager is complete.
+You can dynamically adjust the manager aacouont list based on enterprise requirements.</p>
 </li>
 </ol>